wp-plugins/metronet-profile-picture/readme.txt

 Optionally, if you choose the "Override Avatar" function, you can use <a href="http://codex.wordpress.org/Function_Reference/get_avatar">get_avatar</a> to retrieve the profile image.

-If you want the "Override Avatar" checkbox to be checked by default, drop this into your theme's `functions.php` file:
+If you want the "Override Avatar" checkbox to be checked by default, drop this into your theme's `functions.php` file or <a href="http://www.wpbeginner.com/beginners-guide/what-why-and-how-tos-of-creating-a-site-specific-wordpress-plugin/">Site-specific plugin</a>:

 `add_filter( 'mpp_avatar_override', '__return_true' );`

+If you want to hide the "Override Avatar" checkbox, use this filter (the override functionality will be enabled by default):
+`add_filter( 'mpp_hide_avatar_override', '__return_true' );`

 == Frequently Asked Questions ==